bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 title: Organize Your Life With a Bullet Journal
 category: articles
 layout: article
 banner:
 override_home_banner: false
+description: "Life can be chaotic, especially when you work and travel in an RV full-time.
+I'll show you how I use a pen and paper journal to tame the chaos"
 ---

-## Why would I need a journal?
+## Why do I need a journal?

-I started using a paper journal about 4 years ago and it has been one of the most positive habits that I've picked up so far in my life.
+I started using a paper journal about 4 years ago and it has been one of the most positive habits I've picked up so far in my life.
 I don't use my journal in the typical "Dear diary..." kind of way.
 My journal is a hybrid of equal parts calendar, planner, to-do list, goal tracker, scrapbook, and record keeper.
 I believe that making a habit of using my journal has been a big factor in getting to where I am now and keeping my life in order now that I'm balancing traveling in an RV and working full-time.

-I depended on my journal heavily during all the months I was planning my transition to RV living, including selling my house and many of my belongs.
+I depended on my journal heavily during all the months I was planning my transition to RV living, including selling my house and many of my belongs, and shopping for an RV.
 It helped me to set goals and stick to them for every step of the process.
 It also helped me to stay organized and always focused on a manageable set of tasks each day without getting overwhelmed by the big picture.
 Today it keeps me organized with my travel plans, maintenance, and all of my day-to-day work for my job.
-At this point I honestly don't know how I'd even survive without it.
+At this point I'm not sure if I could even survive without it.

 ## Okay, but what is a bullet journal?

 Having a journal without a structure has never been helpful for me.
 Blank pages that you jot notes on becomes chaotic and over time I always gave up on it.
-On the other hand, I always found that a planner that already has everything laid out is too structured for me.
+On the other hand, I found that a planner that already has everything laid out is too structured for me.
 I felt constrained and didn't like that I had to work within the predefined space of each day/week.

-Eventually I discovered the answer to my problems, and that is a system called Bullet Journaling.
+Eventually I discovered a methodology that uses blank notebooks and allows for free-form writing, while at the same time providing you with structure and a framework to work within.
+That system is called Bullet Journaling.

 Over the years I've tailored the system a bit to my own specific needs, but overall I stay pretty close to the original design.
 The thing that I like most about this system is that it can change and evolve over time.
 You never work ahead in a bullet journal, you always take it one day at a time, leaving all future pages blank.
 This ensures that each day you can use as much space as you need.
 This hybrid of flexibility and structure was exactly what I was looking for.

 ## Isn't a paper notebook old fashioned though?